Have you ever left a website because it was difficult to use?

 Create a visual hierarchy

 It takes 2.6 seconds for a person’s eyes to land on an area of a website that will stimulate their first impression.
-This is something that happens automatically.
+This is something that happens involuntarily.

 What does this mean in terms of your site’s usability?
 You need to make it easy for your visitors to understand what they’re looking at.

 Imagine landing on a website that has 20 images on the homepage.
-Where do you look?
-It’s overwhelming, and people won’t know what to do.
-This is not a good user experience.
+Where do you look first?
+Here’s a good example of bad design from our friends in the Old Line State:

 Here’s an example.
 Look at these four circles and rank them on their order of importance.